 Sea buckthorn oil is a nutritional powerhouse with exceptional skin benefits.
 This bright orange berry has a history of usage that dates back centuries and it’s no wonder!
-It boasts an over the top nutrient profile and is prized for its abundant health benefits.
-Which is why it’s no surprise that the oil obtained from this miracle berry works wonders for skin.
-In this blog we’ll review the top skin benefits of using sea buckthorn oil and how to properly incorporate this skin transformative oil into your daily routine.
+It boasts an over-the-top nutrient profile and delivers a plethora of health benefits.
+This miracle berry also offers major skin benefits when applied topically.
+In this blog we’ll review the top skin benefits of using sea buckthorn oil and how to properly incorporate this transformative oil into your daily routine.
 Your skin will be glowing (with gratitude) in no time!

 What Is Sea Buckthorn Oil?